What is Apache ActiveMQ?

 Apache ActiveMQ is free and open source under the permissive Apache 2.0 ASF license.
 It is backed by a prolific and responsive developer community and was envisioned by some of the early creators of the now ubiquitous Enterprise Integration Pattern (EIP) architecture.

 Putting together these patterns with JMS makes it easy to understand how ActiveMQ works.
 You can use a number of connection protocols in ActiveMQ, allowing them to provide highly normalized connection points between applications coded in different languages, such as Java, C++, .NET, PHP, and others.

 This makes ActiveMQ an ideal free messaging solution for enterprises.
 Users commonly migrate to ActiveMQ from commercial middleware such as WebSphereMQ, Oracle AQ, TIBCO EMS, and/or MSMQ.

 ActiveMQ can be tuned for massive scale for large data sets, such as those generated by the CERN large hadron collider.
 ActiveMQ can be configured for numerous traffic and implementation models and has a powerful statistics and metrics engine, exposing crucial details about the health of the broker and the amount and size of message traffic and client status.
 These metrics can be consumed by popular monitoring frameworks, making ActiveMQ a highly observable solution.

 Though not the only free messaging solution available, Apache ActiveMQ stands out for balancing its versatility with enterprise-readiness.
 You can adopt ActiveMQ quickly.
 It will be accessible to anyone comfortable with JMS.
 ActiveMQ’s prolific community will ensure the products continued viability.
 And ActiveMQ 6 promises to extend this usefulness into the next generation of enterprise messaging solutions.

-Looking to get started with Apache ActiveMQ?
-Connect with one of our open source architects to get answers to your questions and to learn more about migration, innovation, cost-savings, and much more.
+Want to get started with Apache ActiveMQ?
 Connect with an expert today to learn how we can help you get the most out of ActiveMQ, including ActiveMQ support.